Hazard Insurance

 Excluded Natural Disasters

-Floods and earthquakes are the two most common exclusions.
-Homeowners in high-risk areas typically need to purchase separate policies to protect against these events.
+Floods and earthquakes are among the most common exclusions, so homeowners in high-risk areas often need separate policies for these risks.

 Maintenance and Wear